sussii/k12.interncamp.assignment.book/content/10_Day1_Assignment/_index.md

 Good workload balancing tools will help you reduce overtime and cut driver costs, and make sure all drivers are HOS-compliant at all times.

+#### Playing with the code for the simplified TSP problem

+**Step 1**  : After logging into your AWS console and click the link for [Amazon Braket](https://console.aws.amazon.com/braket/home?region=us-east-1#/)

+**Step 2**  : Next, click the button to [Create Notebook](https://console.aws.amazon.com/braket/home?region=us-east-1#/create-notebook-instance)

+**Step 2** : Next, let us create a notebook instance.

+**Step 3** Select Instance type.
+SageMaker provides multiple instance types of different computational power and prices.
+When creating an instance, we can specify the instance name and choose its type. we choose ml.c5.2xlarge.
+With 8-core CPU, this instance is powerful enough for most of our chapters.

+**Step 4** Checkout the given GitHub Repo.
+A Jupyter notebook version of this book for fitting SageMaker is available at https://github.com/.
+We can specify this GitHub repository URL to let SageMaker clone this repository during instance creation.

+**Step 5** It may take a few minutes before the instance is ready.
+When it is ready, you can click on the “Open Jupyter” link.

+**Step 6** After finishing your work, do not forget to stop the instance to avoid extra cost.
 Let's do some background research.
 Find at least 5 real-world problem related to TSP.
 You should be able to describe the use cases.

 ---